Terminus: A Glacier Memorial Project

 (It's also an interactive map.)

 Between 1982 and 2009, the number of glaciers in the Olympic Mountains shrank from 266 to 184.
 We know that number will dwindle further as the climate continues to change.
 The goal of the Terminus project is to immortalize glaciers of the Olympic Mountains through art.
-Each selected artist creates an original work as a tribute to their assigned glacier.
+Each selected artist has created an original work as a tribute to their assigned glacier.
 As these glaciers melt away, the works of art will live on as a reminder that they were meaningful, and are still meaningful.

 Terminus Art